 We suggest exercising caution as another report states that gotu kola may have liver damaging effects (19).

 9. Might Promote Weight Loss

 There is very little information on this.
 But there is one study that shows that a topical lotion (with gotu kola as one of the ingredients) helped reduce thigh circumference and thigh fat mass in sedentary women, when combined with a walking program and a restricted caloric intake (20).

 Other than the the above report, there is insufficient information.
 Hence, we suggest talking to your doctor before using the herb for this purpose.

 With the benefits stated, you may want to make use of this herb right away.
 But hold on – how do you use it?
 Where can you procure it from?

 How To Consume Gotu Kola

-You can either use gotu kola capsules or the liquid extract – you can purchase them from your local health store or online.
+You can either use gotu kola capsules or tonic (liquid extract) – you can purchase them from your local health store or online.
 However, be sure to use 3rd party testing companies that are the “watch-dogs” for quality vs inferior supplements.

 It is important you speak to your doctor before using this herb.
 When it comes to dosage and how to use it, do as directed by your healthcare provider.